bougui505/history-rec/README.md

     -t, --tag=INT tag the given entry given by ID using this symbol: ⬤ -u, --untag=INT untag the given entry given by ID -p, --pin display only tagged entries
+    -d, --duration=INT display commands that ran for longer than duration given in seconds
 ```